BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/001AboutMe.md

 *	Say what activities/athletics in which you plan to participate
 *	Say anything else you would like to share
 * Say "Goodbye _____" using the user's answer

+When you are finished, you MUST press the SHARE button.
+Copy the URL from the search bar and turn in the URL in Canvas.